For Prospective Students

 Any student interested in majoring in psychology is welcome to meet with a faculty member in the department to discuss the major and to obtain advice regarding courses you can/should take.
 Current students are invited to attend departmental sessions held on Advising Practicum day.
 Prospective students visiting campus can schedule a meeting with a faculty member by contacting the admissions office.

-To officially declare your major, make an appointment to meet with Larry White, the department chair.
-He will review the requirements for the major, sign your major declaration card (available from the Registrar’s office), and assign you to a faculty advisor in the department.
+To officially declare your major, make an appointment to meet with Kristin Bonnie, the department chair.
+She will review the requirements for the major, sign your major declaration card (available from the Registrar's office), and assign you to a faculty advisor in the department.

 If you have taken advanced placement psychology in high school, and you earned a 4 or 5 on the AP exam, you will receive credit for PSYC 100 (Introduction to Psychology) at Beloit College.
 Be sure you request for your exam score to be sent to Beloit College by contacting the College Board.
 All other high school level psychology courses will not count towards the major, and you will need to take PSYC 100 to begin the major.